Parenteral nutrition (Tpn or ppn) (Injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Make sure your doctor knows if you are also using tetracycline.
-Tell your doctor if you are using any medicines that make you sleepy.
-These include sleeping pills, cold and allergy medicine, narcotic pain relievers, and sedatives.
+Tell your doctor if you use anything else that makes you sleepy.
+Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 - Do not add anything to the solution unless your doctor or other health caregiver has told you to.